Group Income Protection Insurance

 Benefits For Employees

-• Support with rehabilitation and return to work
+• Assistance with rehabilitation and a smooth return to work

 How Much Does Group Income Protection Cost?

-There are a handful of factors which will influence the cost of Group Income Protection.
+There are a handful of factors that influence the cost of Group Income Protection.
 Some of which can be adjusted to manage the cost, while others are fixed and can’t be changed.

-You can usually get a small discount if you’re able to pay your premiums annually rather than monthly.
+You can usually get a small discount if you pay premiums annually rather than monthly.

 Policy Factors You Can’t Control